 What is Customer Demographics and Target Market of Fidelity National Information (FIS) Company?

-Who are Fidelity National Information (FIS) customers?
+Who buys Fidelity National Information (FIS)?

 What is Customer Demographics and Target Market of Fidelity National Information (FIS) Company?